Supporting your staff's mental health

 You should also be understanding if staff need to take time off to look after someone else.

-When talking about any difficult changes in your workplace, for example putting staff on furlough, you should deal with matters sensitively.
+When talking about any difficult changes in your workplace, you should deal with matters sensitively.
 Staff may be feeling anxious or stressed so it's important to communicate in a clear and calm way.

 Supporting your team